Armagh Rhymers

 Source: BBC

-They wear masks handmade out of woven flax, willow, and straw.
-And the masks show such personality!
+They wear masks handmade out of woven flax, willow, and straw, depicting animals or other beings.
 When watching them, you forget there’s a person in there.
-Whoever made the masks are true artisans, given the details put into them.
+Artisans created the masks with great detail that brings each one to life.
 The performers also wear what appears to be burlap/ jute clothing (hessian sackcloth (The Armagh Rhymers Wikipedia.))

 Source: Moseley Folk & Arts Festival